"The home is the cradle of virtue, the place where character is formedand habits are established." {President Gordon B. Hinkley}

 I want to be frank about my failings as a TJEd homeschooler simply because I want you, as readers of this article, to understand why certain differences between TJEd and Charlotte Mason’s methods stand out so starkly for me in my own personal homeschooling journey.

-am a homeschooling mother of many who has used both methodologies with her children, and I feel privileged to share my personal experiences and insights with others.
+I do not claim to be an expert in either TJEd nor in Charlotte Mason.
+However, I am a homeschooling mother of many who has used both methodologies with her children, and I feel privileged to share my personal experiences and insights with others.

 How Charlotte Mason and TJEd are Similar